Zenitugo/AltSchool-SecondSemester-Exam/exam/Documentation.md

 Ip address of master: 192.168.33.10

 ## About Ansible
 I created a directory called Ansible and in it I placed three files and a directory.
 The files were:

-- Inventory/hosts file: this file contains the ip address, password for the master machine to act as a controller to target the slave vms while running ansible-playbook.
+- Inventory/hosts file: this file contains the ip address, password for the master machine to act as a controller to target the slave VMs while running ansible-playbook.

 - ansible.cfg: This file is meant to override the ansible configuration in the  /etc directory.